robo-advisor-lab/robo_advisor_app/README.md

  - treasury_models_run.py runs both the RL and MVO Treasury Advisor models and averages the results.

  ## How to run
- - Run python -r requirements.txt to download the necessary libaries.
+ - Run python -r requirements.txt to download the necessary libraries.
 You may need to create a new virtual environment to avoid compatibility issues.